BearlyFunctional/on-the-line/README.md

 ## Future devs:

+Bugs:
+- fix pagination:
+currently the previous button only works if you press the next button twice, for that reason it was commented out

+Improvments:
 - add a profile page where users can edit or delete their profile
 - add a donate page where users can donate to devs
 - add a feature that enables user to add filters onto their images